 Bounce rates can be used to help determine the effectiveness or performance of an entry page.
 An entry page with a low bounce rate means that the page effectively causes visitors to view more pages and continue on deeper into the web site.

+There are two principle ways of measuring bounce rate.
+The first is the number of visitors who only visit a single page in a website and leave.
+The assumption is that this page is the intended landing page, but not the final destination that the designer intended for the visitors.
+They came to the shop and browsed, but didn't buy.
 The second is the proportion of visitors who spend an extremely brief time on a page or at your site before leaving.
 These measures may have different meanings, and they may not always mean what we think they mean.
 Surveys and other methods of determining why visitors do what they do are not necessarily reliable because the sample of visitors who choose to respond to surveys is inherently biased.
 The non-cooperative ones just don't cooperate at all.

 Bounce rate is the percentage of single-page visits (i.e. visits in which the person left your site from the entrance page).
 Bounce rate is a measure of visit quality and a high bounce rate generally indicates that site entrance (landing) pages are not relevant to your visitors.
 You can minimize Bounce Rates by tailoring landing pages to each keyword and ad that you run.
 Landing pages should provide the information and services that were promised in the ad copy.

-Bounce rate is the percentage of visits where the visitor enters and exits at the same page without visiting any other pages on the site in between.
+ORBounce rate is the percentage of visits where the visitor enters and exits at the same page without visiting any other pages on the site in between.

 Use this metric to measure visit quality – a high bounce rate generally indicates that site entrance pages aren’t relevant to your visitors.
 The more compelling your landing pages, the more visitors will stay on your site and convert. a measure of Web site quality.

-It is usually measured in two ways:
+ORIt is usually measured in two ways:

-• The percentage of website visitors who see just one page on your site.
+- The percentage of website visitors who see just one page on your site.

-• The percentage of website visitors who stay on the site for a small amount of time (usually five seconds or less).
+- The percentage of website visitors who stay on the site for a small amount of time (usually five seconds or less).

 Bounce rate represents the percentage of visitors who enter the site and "bounce" (leave the site) rather than continue viewing other pages within the same site.